Do you know about LinkedIn’s Name Pronunciation feature? I love it because it has obvious and stealth benefits.

 Create a Global Database of Name Pronunciations

 First, if we all take a moment to use this feature, we’ll create a global database of name pronunciations.

 Learn to Pronounce Other People’s Names Correctly

 Then, we’ll have a quick, easy way to learn how to pronounce the names of people we’re about to meet.

 Nothing is more core to our identities than our names.

 Thus, people who pronounce them correctly get some halo effect.

 That’s a learning error identified by psychologist Edward Thorndike 100 years ago.
-He found we apply an excellent first impression of a person to all their abilities and traits, especially when we don’t know them.
+He found we apply an excellent first impression of a person to all their abilities and traits.

 So, when a recruiter or a hiring manager glows after you pronounce their name correctly, you’ll get a halo effect.

 Seriously, would you hire someone who didn’t bother to learn how to pronounce your name?

 Help Other People Pronounce Your Name

 You will start relationships with people in a friendlier way if you share how to pronounce your name.

 Mitigate Job Search Name Discrimination

-A study by the US National Bureau of Economic Research found that people with “racial” names get fewer interviews.
+A 2021 UC Berkeley study found that people with “racial” names get fewer interviews.

-So, if you have a difficult name, be sure to provide an audio recording with its correct pronunciation.
+So, if you have a challenging name, make an audio recording with the right pronunciation.

-Also, given our diverse world, assume your name is difficult for someone.
+Also, given our diverse world, assume your name is challenging for someone.

 LinkedIn gives you a 10-second audio clip.